nordstream3/FOC/production/README.md

 Wauw, it looks cool, but unfortunately something has gone wrong in this assembly.

-What we want to build here will look like this:
+What we want to build here will look something like this:

 <img src="https://github.com/nordstream3/FOC/assets/129880401/da2cea22-1f1f-4b8b-ab5b-a13add054a24" width="400" style="float:left; margin-right:10px;">

-> The 3d printed enclosure you can find in the /production folder as obj files.
+> (This is an image of an old version) The 3d printed enclosure you can find in the /production folder as obj files.
 You don't necessarily need an enclosure, but it will protect the components from short circuits etc.

 For a complete assembly of Free Drive you will need: